TheenaRagavan/Power-BI-Business-Dashboard-E-commerce-Retail-Analysis/README.md

 📝 Project Description:

-This project involves analyzing the performance of ShopNest, a leading e-commerce department store, using Power BI.
+This project involves analyzing the performance of a leading e-commerce department store, using Power BI.
 The goal was to transform raw sales, customer, and order data into meaningful business insights through interactive dashboards.
 The project provides a holistic view of operational efficiency, customer preferences, and sales trends to support data-driven decision-making.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ✨ Key Highlights:

-Designed a dynamic Power BI Dashboard using 9 interlinked datasets from the ShopNest store.
+Designed a dynamic Power BI Dashboard using 9 interlinked datasets from the retail store.

 Built interactive visuals to monitor sales, delivery performance, product ratings, and seasonal trends.